Bittorrent FAQ – What You Need To Know About the 100k Bittorret

 What Risks Am I Taking?

 Setting aside the legal aspects for a second, there is no real way for you to ascertain if the item you are downloading is the movie you think or is a load of viruses, just waiting to be unleashed upon your computer.
-That is why it is critical to read other users comments and try and check the legitimacy of the file.
+That is why it is critical to read other users comments and fan pages comments and try and check the legitimacy of the file.
 Unfortunately, there are never any guarantees, so be aware that there is an element of risk attached to every file you download.